-The biker tensed beside me, his grip hardening.
+The biker tensed beside me, his grip tightening.

-I pulled my hand free before he bruised my fingers and stepped in front of him.
+I pulled my hand free before he bruised my fingers and stepped in front of him, hoping to diffuse the situation.
 “Hank, this is my boyfriend.
 He’s not here to start any trouble.
 I only wanted him to meet my gran.”

-Hank’s gaze finally dropped to mine, and I saw recognition in his eyes.
+Hank’s gaze finally dropped to me, and I saw recognition in his eyes.
 “You’re dating a King, Krista?”